Global Summer Camp: Refugees in Europe

 Important information about transportation and train tickets;

 We will travel primarily by train, and it is a prerequisite for participation that you buy an interrail pass.
 It needs to be a Global Pass valid for 1 month and at least 7 traveling days.
-You can read more about prices of a Global Pass and about interrail here: https://www.interrail.eu/en/interrail-passes/global-pass It is very important that you don’t buy your interrail pass before having your participation on this camp finally confirmed by Global Contact.
+You can read more about prices of a Global Pass and about interrail here: https://www.interrail.eu/en/interrail-passes/global-pass It is very important that you don’t buy your interrail pass before having your participation on this camp finally confirmed by MS Denmark.
 When confirming, we will make sure to provide you with detailed instructions on the dates and duration for your Global Pass.
 Please also don’t buy any flight tickets or travel insurance etc. before your participation is confirmed by us.
 Please note that it is of your own responsibility to buy the interrail ticket, a travel insurance and flight ticket.

 Interrail and reservations